 Designed by natural resources educators, the Large Mammal Curriculum is a great tool for all educators K-12 to teach youth about Minnesota’s Large Mammals!
 In addition to a full curriculum this comes with a variety of videos, survival gear and other educational pieces to make learning both fun and hands on!
 Are you an educator looking to order a Large Mammal Curriculum?
-Contact Andy.
+Contact Leah.
 Need help with funding?
 Contact a Chapter in your area!

 Exploring Whitetail Deer Guide

 Designed by member Mike Wock, this is a great learning and teaching tool about Whitetail Deer.
 Read about Biology, Habitat, Habits, Growth and more!
 Contact Andy.